 My Top 5 Pantry Essentials

-If there’s any magic to pulling a meal together at the drop of a hat, it depends on having a pantry stocked with high-quality ingredients.
-My cooking style for all the recipes on Familystyle Food, simple fresh ingredients are the base.
-I stock up on a few times a week, like seasonal vegetables, fruit, meat, and seafood.
+If there’s any magic to pulling a meal together at the drop of a hat, it starts with a well-stocked pantry.
+My cooking style behind the recipes on Familystyle Food is built on simple, fresh ingredients, so I shop for the basics a few times a week — seasonal vegetables, fruit, meat, and seafood.

 How to Stock a Healthy Pantry